 As for Collector’s Edition extras, they are quite plentiful.
 You get some very nice wallpapers, a series of bonus mini games that are very well designed, a concept art gallery, the game’s soundtrack and a bonus chapter with an epilogue that really adds to the story.

 Does Rite of Passage: Child of the Forest Have Any Negatives?

 While most games have things you’d prefer the developer hadn’t done, Rite of Passage: Child of the Forest doesn’t really have many.
 In fact, the only thing that bugged me a little was when I’d click on a hint and it really didn’t help at all.

 That being said, as the game isn’t particularly difficult, you can easily ignore the hint system completely and still finish it in the reasonable amount of time that I did.

-Overall, Rite of Passage: Child of the Forest is one of the best hidden object games I’ve played — ever.
+Overall, Rite of Passage: Child of the Forest is one of the best hidden object games I have played — ever.
 In fact, it gets an easy-to-give 10 out of 10 from me, and five out of five stars from almost all the reviewers on Big Fish Games.

-Pick up Rite of Passage at Big Fish Games as, if you’re a hidden object game lover and don’t buy this, you’ll honestly regret it.
+Pick up Rite of Passage at Big Fish Games as, if you are a hidden object game lover and don’t buy this, you’ll honestly regret it.